 (xi) Reduced sulfur compounds; 10 ug/m3, 1 hour average.

-(D) The Department may allow the owner or operator of a source (where required by divisions 222 or 224) to substitute post construction monitoring for the requirements of (4)(a)(A) for a specific pollutant if the owner or operator demonstrates that the air quality impact from the emissions increase would not cause or contribute to an exceedance of any air quality standard.
-This analysis must meet the requirements of 340-225-0050(2)(b) and must use representative or conservative General Background Concentration data.

-(E) When PM10 preconstruction monitoring is required by this section, at least four months of data must be collected, including the season(s) the Department judges to have the highest PM10 levels.
-PM10 must be measured in accordance with 40 CFR part 50, Appendix J (July 1, 1999).
-In some cases, a full year of data will be required.
+(C) In addition to the exemption provided in paragraph (B), the requirement for preconstruction monitoring in paragraph (A) may be satisfied by the submittal of representative or conservative general background concentration data.

-(b) After construction has been completed, the Department may require ambient air quality monitoring as a permit condition to establish the effect of emissions, other than volatile organic compounds, on the air quality of any area that such emissions could affect.
+(b) Post-Construction Air Quality Monitoring: After construction has been completed, DEQ may require ambient air quality monitoring as a permit condition to establish the effect of emissions, other than volatile organic compounds, on the air quality of any area that such emissions could affect.

-(1) Best Available Control Technology (BACT).
+(2) Best Available Control Technology (BACT).
 The owner or operator must apply BACT for each pollutant or precursor(s) emitted at or above a significant emission rate (SER).
 BACT applies separately to the pollutant or precursor(s) if emitted at or above a SER over the netting basis.
 In the Medford-Ashland AQMA, the owner or operator of any proposed new federal major PM10 source, or proposed major modification of a federal major PM10 source must comply with the LAER emission control technology requirement in 340-224-0050(1), and is exempt from the BACT provision of this section.